rahul-kundu/rahul-kundu/README.md

 - 👋 Hi, I’m @rahul-kundu
-- 👀 I’m interested in learning Cloud and DevOps Tool & Technologies
+- 👀 I’m interested in learning Cloud and DevOps Tools & Technologies
-- 🌱 I’m currently learning Terraform
+- 🌱 I’m currently learning Kubernetes, Git, Terraform and Istio
-- 💞️ I’m looking to collaborate on Terraform, Docker, Kubernetes
+- 💞️ I’m looking to collaborate on Terraform, Docker, Kubernetes.
 - 📫 you can reach me at rahulkunduhr@gmail.com

 <!---